Monsuno: Episodes

 The series premiered on February 23, 2012 with the first two episodes "Clash" and "Courage" as a back-to-back one-hour special.

 International broadcasts

 The Nordic broadcasts were premiered in Nickelodeon in Denmark, Norway, Sweden (as Monsuno) since 2012, with SDI Media as the Nordic studio, and Nickelodeon in Finland (as Monsuno) since 2012, with SDI Media as the Finnish studio.

-The series was also premiered in Nickelodeon in Germany (as Monsuno) since 2012, with SDI Media as the German studio, Nickelodeon in Netherlands (as Monsuno) since 2012, with SDI Media as the Dutch studio, Nickelodeon in Poland (as Monsuno) since 2012, with Master Film as the Polish studio.
+The series was also premiered in Nickelodeon in Germany (as Monsuno) since 2012, with SDI Media as the German studio, Nickelodeon in the Netherlands (as Monsuno) since 2012, with SDI Media as the Dutch studio, and Nickelodeon in Poland (as Monsuno) since 2012, with Master Film as the Polish studio.